suit-wg/architecture/draft-ietf-suit-architecture.md

   all the necessary code to run it (such as protocol stacks, and embedded operating system).

+* Heterogeneous Storage Architecture (HeSA): A device that stores at least one firmware component differently from the rest, for example a device with an external, updateable radio, or a device with internal and external flash memory.

+* Homogeneous Storage Architecture (HoSA): A device that stores all firmware components in the same way, for example in a file system or in flash memory.

+* Manifest: The manifest contains meta-data about the firmware image.
+The manifest is protected against modification and provides information about the author.

 * Microcontroller (MCU for microcontroller unit): An MCU is a compact integrated circuit designed for use in embedded systems.
   A typical microcontroller includes a processor, memory (RAM and